-• Start with the basics: make a budget for the month.
-Then stick to it.
+Start with the basicsMake a budget for the month and stick to it.
 Look for ways to spend less.
 Put that money toward paying down your debt.

-• Contact your lenders.
+Contact your lenders.
 Call the company you owe money to, tell them why you can’t pay, and ask if you can pay less each month.
-If you have a student loan from the government, contact the Department of Education at Studentaid.ed.gov or 1-800-4FED-AID (1-800-433-3243)

-• Talk to your PFM.
-Ask for help, or a referral to a certified credit counselor.
-You also can get legitimate help from a credit union, local university, or the US Cooperative Extension Service.
-The best certified credit counselors won’t promise to fix all your problems or charge you a lot of money before doing anything.
+Talk to your PFM.
+Ask for help, or a referral to a reputable credit counselor.
+You might also find legitimate help from a credit union, local university, or the US Cooperative Extension Service.

-• Interview the certified credit counselor before you sign up.
+Interview the credit counselor before you sign up.
 The best ones won’t promise to fix all your problems.
 They also won’t charge you money before they do anything.
+If they do, walk away.
 Ask them:

 • What will you do to help me?